kamilkhan/music_management/README.md

 Steps to run:

 Note: This application will run on port 5000.
 It is hard coded for simplicity.
+Make sure flask is installed and it is in the path

 git clone https://github.com/kamilkhan/music_management.git